lucko/spark-docs/docs/using-the-viewer.md

 Once you have created a profile using the [`/spark profiler`](Command-Usage#spark-profiler) command, your profile will be automatically uploaded to the viewer, and you will be presented with a link.

-You can freely share this link with other people, send it to someone helping you or to a plugin developer to point out a problem!
+You can freely share this link with other people, send it to someone helping you or to a plugin/mod developer to point out a problem!